HL7/PDDI-CDS/pages/_includes/start.md

 ````
 ### <span style="color:silver"> 3.4.2 </span> CarePlan and RequestGroup
 {:.no_toc}
-The FHIR resource workflow(link) categorizes the `CarePlan` and `RequestGroup` as a Requests, which expresses the intention for something to occur.
+The FHIR resource workflow(link) categorizes the `CarePlan` and `RequestGroup` as Requests, which expresses the intention for something to occur.
 The CDS Service creates a `CarePlan` that references a `RequestGroup` for each CDS Hook response Card.
 For example, the warfarin-nsaids-cds service creates four response cards with different information, so the CarePlan would reference four RequestGroup resources under the the `activity` element.
 The RequestGroup `action` element provides information for suggestions and actions in the response card such as initiating another medication, substituting a medication order, or discontinuing the current order.
 The CarePlan and RequestGroup resources are subsequently transformed into a CDS Hooks responses.

 ## <span style="color:silver"> 3.5.0 </span> FHIR Server Request
 {:.no_toc}
 A post-hoc FHIR server request by the CDS Service may be necessary depending on the availablity of prefetch data.
-While the prefetch element is optional, it MUST not be partially fulfilled.
+While the prefetch element is optional, it MUST NOT be partially fulfilled.
 The prefetch element is either empty or has all data specified by the prefetch template.
 In the event the EHR does NOT provide prefetch data, the PDDI CDS service MUST request the data from the FHIR server via network call.
 This event is performed at the parse and pre-process phase.
 To accomplish a FHIR server request, the server URL and the OAuth authorization token (i.e. `fhirServer,` `fhirAuthorization`) MUST be provided in the CDS Hook request.

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 2: Basic – Parse and Pre-process CDS Hooks request </strong></figcaption>